linmx0130/PaperNotes/notes.md

+### Axiomatic Attribution for Deep Networks
+* Authors: Mukund Sundararajan, Ankur Taly, Qiqi Yan
+* Index: arXiv 1703.01365
+* Reading date: 07/03/2017
+* Categories: Machine Learning
+* Tag: Deep learning visualization

+This paper proposed two axioms of attribution of predictions of deep neural networks, i.e. figuring out the importance of all inputs to the final predictions.
+The axioms are sensitivity and implementation invariance.
+With these two properties, they proposed Integrated Gradients, the first network attribution method that satisfies the two axioms.
+They prove that the method is solid in theory.

+In the experiment part, the authors performed 5 different experiments on 3 different type of task.
+The experiments cover computer vision, natural language processing and chemistry model.
+The experiments showed that the proposed method is a better network visualization tools compared to previous methods in practice.

 ### A Structure Self-attentive Sentence Embedding
 * Authors: Zhouhan Lin, Minwei Feng, Cicero Nogueira dos Santos, Mo Yu, Bing Xiang, Bowen Zhou, Yoshua Bengio
 * Index: ICLR 2017